zesterer/openmw-shaders/README.md

 ## Features

-- **Relatively cheap**: in most of my (very unscientific) tests, only a ~12% framerate hit compared to the vanilla OpenMW shaders
+- **Efficient**: in my (very unscientific) tests, only a ~12% framerate hit compared to vanilla OpenMW shaders
 - **PBR (Physically-Based Rendering) lighting**: surfaces reflect light consistently and realistically
-- **Improved sun light colours**: dawn/dust is red, midday is yellow, night is blue
+- **Improved sun light colours**: dawn and dusk are red, midday is yellow, night is blue
-- **Better ambient illumination**: ambient light is based on omnidirectional scattered light from the sky, not the sun directly
+- **Better ambient illumination**: ambient light is omnidirectional scattered light from the sky, not direct sunlight
 - **Brighter point lights**: lights in the scene emit more light, illuminating the world in a more immersive manner
-- **Underwater light attenuation**: objects under the water will shift towards greens and blues with depth, adding realism
+- **Underwater light attenuation**: objects under the water shift towards blue with depth, adding realism
-- **Leaves and other thin objects move in the wind**: unfortunately, Morrowind has no realiable way to mark leaves so detection is not always perfect
+- **Leaves sway in the wind**: unfortunately, Morrowind has no realiable way to mark leaves so detection is imperfect
-- **Sub-surface scattering**: thin objects (like grass and leaves) will allow particularly bright direct light to scatter through them
+- **Sub-surface scattering**: thin objects like grass and leaves allow bright direct light to scatter through them
-- **Easy to configure saturation**: if you prefer realism over bright colours, you can [tweak the shaders](#configuration) accordingly!
+- **Easy to configure**: if you prefer realism over bright colours, you can [tweak the shaders](#configuration) accordingly!

 ## Screenshots